OpenEvalProject/evals/manuscripts/elife-61940/v2/manuscript.md

 ## Abstract

 Cholinergic fast time-scale modulation of cortical physiology is critical for cognition, but direct local measurement of neuromodulators in vivo is challenging.
 Choline oxidase (ChOx)-based electrochemical biosensors have been used to capture fast cholinergic signals in behaving animals.
-However, these transients might be biased by local field potential and O 2 -evoked enzymatic responses.
-Using a novel Tetrode-based Amperometric ChOx (TACO) sensor, we performed highly sensitive and selective simultaneous measurement of ChOx activity (COA) and O 2 .
-In vitro and in vivo experiments, supported by mathematical modeling, revealed that non-steady-state enzyme responses to O 2 give rise to phasic COA dynamics.
+However, these transients might be biased by local field potential and O2-evoked enzymatic responses.
+Using a novel Tetrode-based Amperometric ChOx (TACO) sensor, we performed highly sensitive and selective simultaneous measurement of ChOx activity (COA) and O2.
+In vitro and in vivo experiments, supported by mathematical modeling, revealed that non-steady-state enzyme responses to O2 give rise to phasic COA dynamics.
 This mechanism accounts for most of COA transients in the hippocampus, including those following locomotion bouts and sharp-wave/ripples.
 Our results suggest that it is unfeasible to probe phasic cholinergic signals under most behavioral paradigms with current ChOx biosensors.
 This confound is generalizable to any oxidase-based biosensor, entailing rigorous controls and new biosensor designs.

 ## Introduction